vzhydkov/py-learning/README.md

 +----------------+-------------+-------------+-------------+-------------+
 ```
 [Sorting](essentials/sort.py) examples
+# Concepts
 ## Dynamic Programming
 There are two key attributes that a problem must have in order for dynamic programming to be applicable: optimal substructure and overlapping sub-problems.
 If a problem can be solved by combining optimal solutions to non-overlapping sub-problems, the strategy is called "divide and conquer" instead.

+- A bottom-up implementation's runtime is usually faster, as iteration does not have the overhead that recursion does.
+- A top-down implementation is usually much easier to write.
+This is because with recursion, the ordering of subproblems does not matter, whereas with tabulation, we need to go through a logical ordering of solving subproblems.

 [Fibonacci memoization](essentials/fibonacci.py#L46) example
 ## Divide And Conquer